How to Plant Your Own Bonsai Tree in 3 Simple Steps (And Keep it Alive Afterwards)

-The living sculptures of bonsai (pronounced bone-sigh, Japanese for tree in a tray or pot) are potted plants that are intentionally dwarfed by pruning the branches and roots, then shaped to resemble miniature landscapes.
+The living sculptures of bonsai (which is Japanese for "tree in a tray or pot") never fail to look impressive.
+However, they are just regular trees that have been intentionally dwarfed by pruning the branches and roots, then shaped into various forms or even miniature landscapes.
 Bonsai originated in China more than 2,000 years ago, before becoming popular in Japan.
-In bonsai, Zen ideas of man, nature, elements, and change combine in a unique method of meditation and expression.
+The artform reflects Zen ideas of nature, elements, and change, uniquely expressed on a small scale.
 With regular care and attention, many prized specimens grow to be so old that they are handed down from one generation to the next.

-Bonsai plants are grown and trained in shallow pots, so they do require attention and may need to be watered daily in warm weather.
-In the winter, tender bonsai go indoors or in a greenhouse, while hardy plants can stay outdoors but are protected from drying wind and direct sun.
+Bonsai plants are grown and trained in shallow pots, so they often need daily watering in warm weather.
+In the winter, tender bonsai need to go indoors or in a greenhouse; hardy plants can stay outdoors as long as they're protected from drying wind and direct sun.

 Remove the plant from its nursery container, and cut off the bottom two-thirds of the root ball.
-Rake through the soil on the surface to expose the roots.
-Moisten the roots using a spray bottle.
+Rake through the soil on the surface to expose some roots.
+Moisten all the roots using a spray bottle.

 Decide which branches would benefit from shaping.
-To achieve the desired shape, apply wire snugly but not so tightly that it inhibits growth.
-When the branch has grown accustomed to its new shape, remove the wire.
+To achieve the desired shape, wrap wire snugly but not so tightly that it inhibits growth (this will help guide the branch to grow in the direction and shape you want).
+When the branch has grown enough to hold its new shape, remove the wire.